domhofmann/peachwww/README.md

 ## Features

-- **Read-only** right now.
-Account creation and post creation are both unsupported in the current version
+- **Mostly read-only** right now.
+Account creation is not supported, and only text posts.

 - Automatically refreshes, so it's nice to leave open in a tab somewhere